Bangla TV

-Bangla TV (বাংলা টিভি) is a Bengali-language satellite television channel based in the United Kingdom and Bangladesh.
-It was established in the United Kingdom on 16 September 1999, targeting Bengali audiences both there and in Europe.
+Bangla TV (বাংলা টিভি) is a Bengali-language satellite and cable television channel founded by Britain-based Feroze Khan in 1998, officially beginning broadcasts the following year, targeting Bengali audiences throughout Europe.
 It commenced transmissions in Bangladesh on 19 May 2017.
+Bangla TV was initially based in London from its inception.
 It would later cease transmissions in the United Kingdom on 2 November 2017, and since then it has only been available in Bangladesh.